Questions to Ask Before Enrolling In Domestic Partner Benefits

 To determine whether you should enroll in domestic partner benefits in light of these tax concerns, find out the value of the premium that your employer would provide for your partner’s coverage and calculate the taxes that you would pay on it.
 If both of your employers offer coverage for domestic partners, you should take your tax brackets into account when choosing whose coverage to use.

-What if my partner’s employer requires employees not electing coverage to disclose that they are covered under another plan?If your partner’s employer requires employees to disclose the source of their insurance coverage, your partner’s use of your domestic partner plan could “out” your partner, which may be a concern if he or she has a LGBT-unfriendly workplace.
+What if my partner’s employer requires employees not electing coverage to disclose that they are covered under another plan?If your partner’s employer requires employees to disclose the source of their insurance coverage, your partner’s use of your domestic partner plan could “out” your partner, which may be a concern if he or she has a LGBTQ-unfriendly workplace.

 What if my partner is member of the armed services?Signing up for these benefits might risk “outing” your partner to the armed services since there will be documentation of the relationship.
 However, your employer might provide you with some privacy guarantees.
 For free, confidential legal counseling on these issues, contact the Servicemembers Legal Defense Network at 800/538-7418 or by e-mail at email@example.com.